Released On 10th Oct 2019

 At Robsonshaw, we can advise you if your CICA award was incorrect and whether the CICA’s decision can be re-considered.

-The first step is to apply to the CICA for a review of your award.
+The next step is to apply to the CICA for a review of your award.

 You must do this within 56 days of receiving the original decision.
 Your review should set out any factual inaccuracies or reasons why you think the CICA has misunderstood your claim and which has led to a lower award.